HTTP Sink Connector for Confluent Platform¶

 with the path to yourhttp-sink-demo

-project.Run and validate the connector as described in the Quick Start.
+project.Run and validate the connector as described in the Quick start.

 Proxy authentication example¶

-The proxy authentication example is dependent on MacOS X 10.6.8 or higher due to the proxy that is utilized.
+This proxy authentication example is dependent on MacOS X 10.6.8 or higher due to the proxy that is utilized.

 Run the demo app with the